WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.10.2

-Allows to customize YAML output behavior, for example line length or newlines.
+Allows adjusting YAML output behavior, for example line-length or newlines.

 Customizing list of addons
 ++++++++++++++++++++++++++

-List of addons is configured by :setting:`WEBLATE_ADDONS`, to add another addon simply include class absolute name in this setting.
+The list of addons is configured by :setting:`WEBLATE_ADDONS`.
+To add another addon, simply include class absolute name in this setting.

 .. _own-addon: